brevzin/cpp_proposals/2996_reflection/reflection.md

 ```cpp
 consteval bool is_noexcept(info r);
 ```

+FIXME: this needs to talk about potentially throwing, https://eel.is/c++draft/except.spec#1.sentence-2

 [#]{.pnum} *Returns*: `true` if `r` represents a `noexcept` function type or a function or member function that is declared `noexcept`.
 Otherwise, `false`.
 [If `r` represents a function template that is declared `noexcept`, `is_noexcept(r)` is still `false` because in general such queries for templates cannot be answered.]{.note}